Alakananda Basu, PhD, Graduate Advisor

 The Cancer Biology program is an interdisciplinary program that offers both MS and PhD degrees.
 The goal of this program is to provide students with rigorous education and training in biomedical sciences with a specialty in Cancer Biology.
 Students receive training through original research, formal classroom education, problem-based learning, seminars, and journal clubs.
 The program includes faculty members from several departments engaged in various aspects of cancer research, including signal transduction, apoptosis, cell proliferation and differentiation, cancer immunology, drug resistance, tumor invasion and metastasis, DNA damage and repair, gene delivery, cancer therapeutics, molecular carcinogenesis, nanotechology/imaging and alternative medicine therapies of cancer.
 The research projects employ state-of-the-art molecular, cellular and biochemical techniques that include genomics, proteomics, mass spectrometry, protein crystallography, molecular cloning, gene targeting, FACS analysis, advanced fluorescence spectroscopy, and optical imaging.

 Students may choose faculty advisors from any department according to their research interests.
 In addition, students will be able to utilize the resources and expertise of faculty members with diverse backgrounds from several departments.
 During the first year, students will acquire sufficient background in biological sciences, including biochemistry, molecular biology, cell biology, pharmacology, microbiology and immunology.
 The students will have the opportunity to rotate in research laboratories in any department prior to selecting their thesis advisors.
 Students will take two discipline specific courses, Molecular Aspects of Cell Signaling (BIOC 6435) and Molecular and Cell Biology of Cancer (BIOC 6250).
 The students will be able to select additional elective courses from any department based on their needs and interests.
 PhD students are admitted to candidacy after successful completion of their preliminary oral qualifying examinations and defense of an NIH-style research grant proposal.
-MS students are expected to graduate in 1.5 to 2 years whereas PhD students may require 4 to 5 years to complete their degree.
+MS students are expected to graduate in approximately 2 years, whereas PhD students may require approximately 5 years to complete their degrees.

 Advancement to Doctoral Candidacy